sopra-fs24-group-25/SketchyPhone-Client/reports.md

 - Allow for submitting of drawn image #48
 - minor fixes across the board
 - attached server functionality across the board

+## 22.04 - 28.04

+Xindi Liu
+- Incorporated WebSocket functionality into the server side, including configuration and the WebSocket controller.
+- Implemented logic to handle user reconnection upon disconnection.
+- Enhanced the GameService to dynamically remove game rooms when they become inactive and have fewer than three users.
+- Updated the build.gradle file to include dependencies required for WebSocket functionality.